platformio/platformio-atom-ide/README.md

 ## License

-Copyright (C) 2016 PlatformIO.
-All rights reserved.
+Copyright 2016-present Ivan Kravets <me@ikravets.com>

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 2